On holiday

 Though the scale of his success may be disputed, Jamie Oliver’s campaign has ensured that school food is a political issue.

+Yet there remains a major gap in this debate: the canteen itself.
+When students choose to hang around in the playground with a pack of crisps they are rejecting the place as much as they are the food.
 Even if, as at my school, students aren’t allowed off the premises, they can bring in crisps to eat in the playground.
 They know that a couple of hours later they can pick something up from one of the many takeaways they pass en-route to the bus stop.
 The choice exists and it’s right that schools accept this.

 Even those who don’t think it’s a school’s duty to feed its students well should recognise that teachers have to deal with the results of poor diets.
 When I see some of my students walking to school and having a “Red Bull breakfast”, it’s unsurprising that they don’t start the day in much of a mood for work.